 2. Tornado in a Bottle: If you're looking for a fun weather-related experiment, this should fit the bill.
 We haven't done this one yet, but I want to!
 Weather Wiz Kids has all the instructions you need to make a tornado in a bottle.

 3. Plant a Seed: Is there anything more fascinating that watching a seed grow?
-Putti's World shows you how to grow a beanstalk in a Ziplock.
+Teach Preschool shows you how to make a simple greenhouse to hang in your window.
 It's the perfect way to watch the stages a seed goes through before it pops out of the ground.

 4. Will it Sink or Will it Float?: You can do this with a variety of household items and a sink full of water.
 Which ones will sink and which ones will float?
 Ask your kids this question and help them think critically through the scientific process.
 Tinkerlab has a great version of this experiment with an egg using fresh water and salt water.
 Looks like fun!